-Eyock v.
-Sunnyvale - Lawsuit seeking to confirm Second Amendment protections for standardcapacity magazines capable of holding more than ten rounds, and challenging Sunnyvale's ban on the possession of these magazines.
-A similar lawsuit is also being litigated against the City and County of San Francisco.
+Fyock v.
+Sunnyvale - Lawsuit seeking to confirm Second Amendment protections for standard-capacity magazines capable of holding more than ten rounds, and challenging Sunnyvale's ban on the possession of these magazines.
+A similar lawsuit was also filed against the City and County of San Francisco.
 These lawsuits are part of a coordinated nationwide litigation campaign to confirm Second Amendment protections for standard-capacity magazines.
-Plaintiffs have asked the District Court to preliminarily enjoin the ordinance while the litigation proceeds and are currently awaiting a decision from the Court.
+In March 2014, the district court issued a ruling confirming that the Second Amendment protects standard-capacity magazines over ten rounds, but that the City's total ban on their possession and use does not violate the Second Amendment.
+The case is currently being briefed before the Ninth Circuit Court of Appeals, and oral arguments are expected to take place in late 2014 or early 2015.